Export Opportunities for U.S. Companies

 Media and Entertainment Top Markets Report

-The U.S. Department of Commerce’s 2nd edition projects licensing and export opportunities in the digital M&E industry to six countries through 2018 (Brazil, Canada, China, India, Mexico and UK).
-To secure a complimentary copy, please contact Ms. Andrea Silva: firstname.lastname@example.org.
+The U.S. Department of Commerce’s second edition projects licensing and export opportunities in the digital media and entertainment industry to seven countries through 2018 (Brazil, Canada, China, Germany, India, Mexico and United Kingdom).